 - … Table setting ideas?
 Check! ✅

-- … Table centerpieces for Rosh Hashanah!
-Not check! ❌
+- … Table centerpieces for Rosh Hashanah?
+Not check! ❌ (at least not yet)

-But don’t think I’m going to choose it for you…
+But don’t think I’m going to choose your centerpieces for you.

-Flower centerpieces are perfect on Rosh Hashanah… especially white rose bouquets like this one.
+Flower centerpieces are perfect on Rosh Hashanah… especially when they’re white (and blue).

 Tip: Check out my Rosh Hashanah flowers guide for more flower centerpiece ideas.